uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 ### Account management on the Hub for the Reporting Databases of the managed Servers

-During installtion, hub should create its own user on the Reporting Databases of the single Servers.
+During installtion, hub should create its own read/only user on the Reporting Databases of the single Servers.
+This user is used by the hub to read data from the Uyuni Server DB.
 As the Servers are managed with salt, we will write a state to create an account.

 The username and password are generated on the Hub and provided as pillar data.
-On the server the state take care of the existance of the account and the Hub can store the paramaters in its database under the system entry.
+On the server the state take care of the existance of the account and the Hub can store the parameters in its database under the system entry.

 ## Workflow